-Whether an IVA is right for you will depend on a number of things.
+Whether you qualify for an IVA will depend on a number of things.
 These include where you live, how much you owe and what you can afford to pay.

 Jump to article contents: